Module:JSON

 • Lua has three types with no JSON analogues, namely function, userdata, and thread, so this module has no support for values of those types.

-• Lua's string type represents strings of eight-bit bytes, whereas JSON's *string* type represents strings of Unicode characters.
-This module requires the Lua strings to be valid UTF-8 sequences.
+• Lua's string type represents strings of eight-bit bytes, whereas JSON's string type represents strings of Unicode characters.
+This module requires strings to be valid UTF-8 sequences.

-• Whereas Lua has only a single table type mapping from arbitrary non-nil values to arbitrary non-nil values, JSON has separate array and object types, where an array maps from a set of integers {0,1,…,n} to arbitrary values, and an object maps from arbitrary strings to arbitrary values.
-As a result, this module
+• Lua only has a single table type mapping from arbitrary non-nil values to arbitrary non-nil values, JSON has separate array and object types, where an array maps from a set of integers {0,1,…,n} to arbitrary values, and an object maps from arbitrary strings to arbitrary values.
+This module will attempt to convert tables to arrays, and will fall back to objects if this is not possible.

 local export = {}